Annual Report

 Assistant Professor

-Focus: Naturally occurring peptides, protein-based sensing, biosensors for pollutants
+Research focuses: Naturally occurring peptides, protein-based sensing platforms, biosensors for detecting pollutants

 Sara Keller

-Focus: Ultrasound-based tools to diagnose and treat biofilm infections
+Research focuses: Developing ultrasound-based tools to diagnose and treat infections caused by biofilms

 Gabriella Lindberg